 North Carolina Tax Resolution Options for Back Taxes

 Do you owe back taxes to North Carolina?
 Perhaps you lost your job or were in the hospital.
 Maybe you just had a hard year and didn’t have enough money to pay your state income taxes.
-Whatever the reason was, you should know what will happen if you don’t pay NC state promptly.
-Furthermore, you should also understand what your tax payment options are.
-Before pursuing most NC tax resolution options, taxpayers usually need to receive a final notice of assessment.
+Perhaps, an unexpected audit increased your state tax liability.
+Whatever the reason was, there are options, but if you don't pay or make arrangements on your tax bill, the DOR can involuntarily collect the money through tax liens, wage garnishments, and asset seizure.

 - Individual Tax Assistance: 1-877-252-3052